fl101/awardfares-blog/_posts/2023-09-22-eurobonus-tips-2023.md

 ## Get started, and stay tuned.

-You can [try AwardFares for free](https://awardfares.com/).
+You can [try AwardFares for free](https://awardfares.com/) to search for your next SAS EuroBonus award.

 We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!

 ## Read more